wombleton/gitlaw-nz/acts/H/Hotel Association of New Zealand Act 1969.md

     (2) The disciplinary committee may require evidence to be given on oath, and either orally or in writing, and for that purpose the chairman of the committee may administer an oath.

-    (3) Every person who without lawful justification refuses or fails to attend and give evidence when required to do so by the disciplinary committee, or to answer truly and fully any question put to him by a member of the disciplinary committee, or to produce to the disciplinary committee any book or document required of him, commits an offence against this Act and shall be liable on summary conviction to a fine not exceeding $100\.
+    (3) Every person who without lawful justification refuses or fails to attend and give evidence when required to do so by the disciplinary committee, or to answer truly and fully any question put to him by a member of the disciplinary committee, or to produce to the disciplinary committee any book or document required of him, commits an offence against this Act and shall be liable on conviction to a fine not exceeding $100\.

+    Section 14(3): amended, on 1 July 2013, by [section 413][39] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 15 Immunity of witnesses and counsel